yaoiprotag/yaoi/README.md

 Please help us make more offical links by forking this respository and deploy it with GitHub Pages.📄

 But make sure to keep it up to date. 👍
+## How do i get game assets? 📁
+To get game assets.
+Press the GREEN 🟢 "CODE" button and then press